 An Egyptian strike on the dam would almost certainly provoke a war with Ethiopia, whose relatively sophisticated air capabilities — demonstrated during its 1998 war with Eritrea — and recent acquisition of Russian Pantsir-S1 mobile air defense systems threaten to make such a move costly for Cairo.

 There is no guarantee such a strike would even succeed at hitting the dam, said Nagy, who also served as US ambassador to Addis Ababa during the war with Eritrea.

 “Militarily I don’t think the Egyptians would be capable of going up into the Ethiopian highlands,” he told Al-Monitor.

-Some of those limitations are by design.
+Some of those limitations are by design, albeit for other reasons.
 For decades the United States refused to sell Cairo the F-15 fighter aircraft, instead sending the lighter, shorter-range and more maneuverable F-16, despite providing the F-15 to Saudi Arabia and Israel.

-Egypt’s military has sought to bypass that restriction in recent years, ordering some two dozen Russian Su-35 aircraft despite warnings by Trump administration officials of potential US sanctions.
+Egypt’s military has sought to bypass that restriction and extend its aerial strike range in recent years by ordering some two dozen Russian Su-35 aircraft despite warnings by Trump administration officials of potential US sanctions.

-Cairo also requested advanced over-the-horizon targeting systems as part of an order for additional F-16s from Washington during the Trump administration, according to a former US official familiar with the matter.
+Cairo also requested advanced over-the-horizon targeting systems as part of an order for F-16s and F-15s from Washington during the Trump administration, according to a former US official familiar with the matter.